dao-xyz/peerbit-examples/packages/browser-chat/README.md

 App might not work well or at all on mobile (not tested)

 This app is running from Browser to Browser.

-Snapshots are currently not implemented.
-So if you are alone in the app and refresh the page you will loose everything!
-(No one else will help you out when you come back online again)
+A relay is hosted in a datacenter that allows peers to discover and communicate with each other.

 ## About